antfie/veracode-go-hmac-authentication/README.md

 # Veracode HMAC Authentication for Go

-A Go version of the Veracode HMAC authentication as found here: <https://github.com/antfie/veracode-go-hmac-authentication/edit/master/README.md>.
+A Go version of the Veracode HMAC authentication as found in [Veracode Docs](https://docs.veracode.com/r/c_hmac_signing_example).
 This library has no dependencies.

 ## Installation